ess-dmsc/event-formation-unit/prototype2/common/clustering/matcher.md

 Implementation wise it is a similar story to the above.
 Some convenience functions have been provided to encapsule the necessary time-end comparisons.

-### Shortcomings
-This implementation does not make special arrangements for pulse events.
-Currently GdGem does not have or require pulse time in the stream, so it is probably ok.
-But also in the long term this should be solved elsewhere (see `AbstractMatcher` above).